Doctors Remove Eight-Inch Blood Clot From Man's Lung

 To remove the clot medics had to sedate and paralyse the patient, fishing it out by removing the breathing tube it had attached itself to.

-It measured in at 7.8ins (20cm) long in total, splitting off into five separate branches shaped just like the inside of a lung.
+It measured in at 7.8in (20cm) long in total, splitting off into five separate branches shaped just like the inside of a lung.